JValen21/SimpleMessagingApp/login-server-master/README.md

 No authorization.
 Everyone can see everyones messages.

-The app is also vulnerable to CSRF attacks, since there is no CSFR token checks.
-This means that an end-user can be tricked by clicking on a form on another website, redirecting messages to our server.
-Also, the send() method (in app.py) also supports POST and GET requests, meaning a user can be tricked in clicking a link, which will send a message to this server.
-This can be done by for example clicking the link:  localhost:5000/send?sender=Bob&message=Hacked  (this is because clicking of links usually are GET requests and not POST requests)
+The app is also vulnerable to CSRF attacks, since there is no CSRF token checks.
+An end-user could be hacked by clicking on a form on another website, redirecting messages to our server.
+Also, the send() method in app.py also supports POST and GET requests, meaning a user can be tricked into clicking a link, which will send a message to this server.
+This is because clicking of links usually are GET requests and not POST requests)

 ## Design considerations